MehndhirattaDhruv/ReactSeed/README.md

-This is a Seed for react with lastest npm dependency
+This is a Seed for react with latest npm dependency